 In a Rugged Landscape, Picturesque Coeur d'Alene, Idaho Boasts Bountiful Outdoor Recreation, a Rich Quality of Life and Breathtaking Scenery

 Cost of Living: Above the National Average

 In the beautiful, rugged landscape of northern Idaho's panhandle, picturesque Coeur d'Alene ("Core-da-lane") sits along the shores of shimmering Lake Coeur d'Alene, one of the largest freshwater lakes in North America, and is surrounded by steep, pristine mountains, seemingly endless forests and dozens of high altitude lakes.
 French Canadian fur trappers named the area after the Native Americans who lived here, and in its early days, Coeur d'Alene was a frontier trading post.
 During the mid-1800s, it became a military fort, and during much of the last century it was a remote logging community.

 Today Coeur d'Alene is cozy, trendy and very relaxed.
 With a tourism marketing push in recent years, this mountain hamlet now boasts an upscale mountain vibe, not to mention an outdoor-oriented lifestyle, conservative Western values, abundant outdoor recreation opportunities and plenty of fresh air.

 Nearly 58,000 people live here, and the town has grown by 20% during the last decade.
 Many Californians moved here during Covid 19.
 Thirty six percent of residents are age 45 or better, and 28% hold at least a four year college degree.
 The cost of living is 30% above the national average.

 Idaho is mostly friendly when it comes to retirement and taxes.
-Social Security is not taxed, but most other retirement income, excluding Railroad Retirement and public pensions, is taxed at ordinary income rates between 1.1% and 6.9%, depending on annual income.
-Homeowners age 65 or better with annual income of $31,900 or less are eligible for a property tax reduction of up to $1,320.
-The state sales tax is 6%, but prescription drugs are exempt.
+Social Security is not taxed, but most other retirement income, excluding Railroad Retirement and public pensions, is taxed at ordinary income rates between 1.1% and 6.5%.
+Homeowners age 65 or better with annual income of $32,250 or less are eligible for a property tax reduction of up to $1,500.
 The average effective property tax rate (the annual tax payment as a percentage of median home value) in Coeur d'Alene is .62%.
-The annual taxes on a $467,000 home are approximately $3,565.
+The annual taxes on a $575,000 home are approximately $3,565.
 The sales tax rate is 6%.

 Coeur d'Alene, Idaho